VanessaBach/bola-de-cristal/readme.md

-Q&A application developed to apply knowledge of HTML, CSS, js and selectors during the Maratona Discovery, RocketSeat.
+Q&A application developed to apply knowledge of HyperText Markup Language (HTML), Cascading Style Sheets (CSS), js and selectors during the Maratona Discovery, RocketSeat.

 # Skills